 You don’t need to reach any specific eBay star colors, have an average selling price for your products, or anything else fancy.
 You just need to hit at least 100 sales totaling at least $1,000 within 12 months.
 Do it in a month, though, and you’ll make a lot more sales during the rest of the year!

-You’ll also reap an additional benefit as long as you provide world-class customer service: a sharp uptick in your eBay Feedback score thanks to the rapid sales of cheap items.
-(SaleHoo’s Online Selling Tactics provide an excellent in-depth lesson on this if you’re willing to pay for them.)
+You’ll also reap an additional benefit as long as you provide world-class customer service: a sharp uptick in your eBay feedback score.
+The rapid sales of cheap items give you tons of opportunities to get feedback.
 This will make it easier to sell your more expensive items and to build a long-term career on eBay.

 With the tiny number of defective transactions you’re allowed to have, your customer service will play a huge role.
 You must prevent the customer from resorting to using eBay or PayPal to resolve an issue at all costs. eBay seller protection has its limits and both organizations almost always side with the buyer.

 This is when it’s important to know what great customer service means.
-Slow or poor responses will push an upset customer closer to contacting PayPal or eBay; fast and carefully phrased ones often pull them back from the edge.
+Slow or poor responses will push an upset customer closer to contacting PayPal or eBay.
+Fast and carefully phrased ones, on the other hand, often pull them back from the edge.

 This usually isn’t a big problem when you’re running a small selling operation.
 When you start selling several dozen items every month, though, you’ll find an inbox constantly piled with support requests.
 And the longer it takes to answer, the more likely you’ll get hit by one of the dreaded transaction defects.